mahesh-9/hello-world/README.md

  now this is my first repository and may be in the next one i will start doing some coding or forking someone. now lets get down to business and contribute to open source projects .

+i want to get serious this and follow the right direction!